selftaught/ImgurAPI/README.md

   - valid values are `json` (default) and `xml`
 - `oauth_cb_state`
   - parameter appended to oauth2 authorization url returned from `oauth2_authorize_url()` which may be useful to your application upon receipt of the response.

+You can also set the values using the setter member subroutines listed at the bottom of the page.

 ### Authorization